Gesele Durham, PhD

 Biography

-Dr. Gesele Durham joined George Mason University in 2019 and serves as Vice Provost for Institutional Effectiveness and Planning.
-Her work, and the work of the OIEP team, spans the operations of the university, engaging colleagues in discussion about metrics needed for evaluation and assessment of practice, end-user focused data governance, assessment of student learning outcomes across the curriculum, co-curricular and academic program review, administrative assessment, official accountability reporting, strategic planning, and advanced statistical methods and modelling.
-OIEP also manages the administration of several university-wide tools including the student evaluations of teaching.
+Dr. Gesele Durham serves as vice provost for Institutional Effectiveness and Planning at George Mason University.
+Her work, and the work of the Office of Institutional Effectiveness and Planning (OIEP) team, spans the operations of the university, engaging colleagues in discussion about metrics needed for evaluation and assessment of practice, end-user focused data governance, and assessment of student learning outcomes across the curriculum.
+Durham is also responsible for co-curricular and academic program review, administrative assessment, official accountability reporting, strategic planning, and advanced statistical methods and modelling.
+Additionally, OIEP manages the administration of several university-wide tools including the student evaluations of teaching.

-Contributing to national conversations on the value and use of assessment and data informed decision-making, she has served as the secretary of the Executive Board for APLU’s Commission on Measurement, Information and Analysis and the board for the Voluntary System of Accountability.
-Engaged with EAB, Gesele served on the Product Advisory Councils for both the Navigate/Student Success Collaborative and the Academic Performance Solutions tool.
-She also was a member of the Peer Review Corp for the Higher Learning Commission and a mentor for HLC’s Persistence and Completion Academy.
+Contributing to national conversations on the value and use of assessment and data informed decision-making, Durham has served as the secretary of the executive board for the Association of Public & Land-Grant Universities’ Commission on Measurement, Information, and Analysis and on the board for the Voluntary System of Accountability.
+Engaged with EAB, Durham served on the Product Advisory Councils for both the Navigate/Student Success Collaborative and the Academic Performance Solutions tool.
+She also was a member of the Peer Review Corps. for the Higher Learning Commission (HLC) and a mentor for HLC’s Persistence and Completion Academy.

 Education